bluefinhomeserver/Inveertube/README.md

 # Inveertube
+I have really searched the past days and the closest thing i found was new pipe.
+Honestly it is so simple.

-Invade both Peertube and Invidious at the same time.
-Both the past and the future is in your hands now.
+This is a type of aggregator that lets you search both invidious and peertube at the same time.

+I hate using ai, but this is just temporary for now and i will se how i can improve it myself.